SNAP Benefits in Georgia: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Georgia

-Each Additional Person: Add $583 to the income limit and $220 to the benefit amount.
+Each Additional Person: Add $583 to the income limit and $220 to the maximum benefit amount.

 Eligibility Criteria for SNAP in Georgia

-Residency Requirements: Applicants must live in Georgia and apply for benefits in the county where they reside.
+Residency Requirements: You must live in the Georgia county where you submit your application.

-Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, such as a lawful permanent resident for five years or a refugee, to be eligible.
+Citizenship Status: You need to be a U.S. citizen or a qualified non-citizen, such as a refugee or a lawful permanent resident for at least five years.

 Check Your EBT Balance & Get Cash Back on SNAP